Tennessee lawmakers OK bill criminalizing adults who help minors receive gender-affirming care

 NASHVILLE, Tenn. -- Tennessee's GOP-controlled Statehouse on Thursday gave their final approval to legislation criminalizing adults who help minors receive gender-affirming care without parental consent, clearing the way for the first-in-the-nation proposal to be sent to Gov. Bill Lee's desk for his signature.

-Lee, a Republican, hasn't publicly commented on either bill but supporters are confident the governor will sign them into law.
-Lee eagerly approved both the state's sweeping abortion ban and the state's ban on gender-affirming care for children.
+Lee, a Republican, hasn't publicly commented on either bill, but supporters are confident he will sign them into law.
+Lee eagerly approved a sweeping abortion ban and a ban on gender-affirming care for children.
 He has also never issued a veto during his time as governor.

+“This is a parent’s rights bill, nothing more, nothing less,” Republican Rep. Bryan Richey, the bill's sponsor, said during House debate earlier this week.
+“At the end of the day, parents should have final say what medical procedures their children are receiving, and nobody else.”

-According to the Human Rights Campaign, Tennessee has enacted more anti-LGBTQ+ laws more than any other state since 2015, identifying more than 20 bills that advanced out of the Legislature over the past few months.
+The Human Rights Campaign says Tennessee has enacted more anti-LGBTQ+ laws more than any other state since 2015, identifying more than 20 bills that advanced out of the Legislature over the past few months.

-This includes sending Gov. Lee a bill to ban spending state money on hormone therapy or sex reassignment procedures for inmates — though it would not apply to state inmates currently receiving hormone therapy — and requiring public school employees to out transgender students to their parents.
+That included sending Gov. Lee a bill banning the spending of state money on hormone therapy or sex reassignment procedures for prisoners — though it would not apply to state inmates currently receiving hormone therapy — and requiring public school employees to out transgender students to their parents.

-Tennessee Republicans also passed a measure that would allow LGBTQ+ foster children to be placed with families that hold anti-LGBTQ+ beliefs.
-Lee signed the bill into law earlier this month.
+Republicans in the state also passed a measure that would let LGBTQ+ foster children be placed with families that hold anti-LGBTQ+ beliefs.
+Lee signed it into law this month.

-"Tennessee lawmakers are on the verge of enacting more than twice as many anti-LGBTQ+ laws as any other state, a staggering assault on their own constituents,” Human Rights Campaign Senior Director of Legal Policy Cathryn Oakley said in a statement.
+"Tennessee lawmakers are on the verge of enacting more than twice as many anti-LGBTQ+ laws as any other state, a staggering assault on their own constituents,” Cathryn Oakley, senior director of legal policy at the Human Rights Campaign, said in a statement.

+To date, no state has placed restrictions on helping young people receive gender-affirming care, despite the recent push among more than 20 Republican-led states — including Tennessee — to ban such care for most minors.

+Instead some Democratic-led states have been pushing to shield health care providers if they provide services that are banned in a patient’s home state.
+Most recently Maine’s Democratic governor signed a bill Wednesday protecting providers of abortion and gender-affirming care from legal action brought by other states.